BendingSpoons/tempura-swift/README.md

 - setup phase, when you create the children UI elements like buttons or labels
 - style phase, when you define the cosmetics of the view and its children
 - layout phase, when you layout the children of the view
-- update phase, when you update the view and its children based on a new viewModel that is available
+- update phase, when you update the view and its children based on the properties of the view itself

 To clearly separate these different phases we created the protocol **View**: